baskatsma/Programmeerproject/PROCESS.md

 - To do: add tooltip for the barchart, add dropdown menu to change sector in which the energy is used, add year slider, add update mechanism, add animations.

 Oant moarn, Bas.

+## day 9 (Tue 12 Jun)
+Today we started with the stand-up, where we discussed our progress since Monday.
+I did pretty well (imo), because I got quite far with visualisation 2.
+- My goal for today was to add a tooltip, a dropdown menu, and the update mechanism to change sector for visualisation 2.
+- Result: it took me a lot of time, but in the end I made it.

+Oant moarn, Bas.